 Some of the most popular tablets on the market, like the Apple iPad or Google Nexus, don't have one important feature that maximizes the usability of a tablet: expandable storage.
 The inclusion of a memory card slot opens the door to more possibilities and functions of your gadget.

-From storing music, movies, or photos, to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than what the internal storage capacity allows.
+From storing music, movies, or photos, to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than the internal storage capacity allows.